niemopen/niem-naming-design-rules/ndr6src.md

 -------

-# 12. Rules for models
+# 12. Rules for modelsin XSD

 **Rule 12-1 (SET)(Constraint):** There MUST be a one-to-one match between namespace prefix and namespace URI among all schema documents in the set.
 (NEW)